 - 1. Interns are likely to have a client try to "friend" or "follow" them on social media websites at some point in their careers.
 For this reason, interns will want to make sure they do not post personal information that they would not want clients to know, or to limit access of their information only to people they know.
 (Most social networking sites have privacy settings that can be changed to limit view of personal information only to approved friends.) - 2.
 When a client tries to "friend" or "follow" an intern, they should never accept such a request without discussing it with their supervisor.
-At the next scheduled appointment the intern will want to speak with their client about his or her intent and explain professional boundaries that need to be maintained. - 3.
+At the next scheduled appointment the intern will want to speak with their client about their intent and explain professional boundaries that need to be maintained.
+If therapeutic work with the client has already been terminated, interns should send the prior client a brief message explaining the boundaries of the relationship even after termination of treatment before declining the request. - 3.
 Regular electronic communication with clients via social media should not occur unless it is part of a very specific treatment plan which has been thoroughly documented in Titanium and discussed with the Director.